 Before awarding a contract under the transitional costs/cost-benefit procurement process, the District shall complete a written cost-benefit analysis with regard to the procurement to determine whether the procurement is permitted.
 The cost-benefit analysis shall be considered by the Procurement Official before approving the procurement.
-This cost-benefit analysis should not be overly timeconsuming to complete, nor should it involve hiring costly consultants or engaging in costly financial analysis.
+This cost-benefit analysis should not be overly time-consuming to complete, nor should it involve hiring costly consultants or engaging in costly financial analysis.

 Utah Admin.
-Rules R33-8-101b(5), (6) (June 21, 2017)
+Rules R33-8-101b(5), (6) (May 23, 2022)

-The cost-benefit analysis must consider the following transitional costs: (a) costs that are directly associated with changing from an existing provider of a procurement item to a competing provider of that procurement item or from an existing type of procurement item to a competing type of procurement item; and (b) A full lifecycle cost analysis of the existing type of procurement item and competing type of procurement items in order to determine which procurement item is more cost-effective.
+The cost-benefit analysis must consider the following transitional costs: (a) costs that are directly associated with changing from an existing provider of a procurement item to a competing provider of that procurement item or from an existing type of procurement item to a competing type of procurement item; and (b) A full lifecycle cost analysis of the existing type of procurement item and competing type of procurement items to determine which procurement item is more cost-effective.

 Utah Admin.
-Rules R33-8-101b(2) (June 21, 2017)
+Rules R33-8-101b(2) (May 23, 2022)

-The cost-benefit analysis may consider the following transitional costs: (a) any costs identified in the definition of "transitional costs" set forth above, (b) costs offered by a competing provider(s) for a competing type of procurement item in a competitive bid or RFP process conducted within the last 12 months, (c) costs offered by a competing provider(s) for a competing type of procurement item in a competitive bid or RFP process conducted prior to the most recent 12 months, updated using an applicable price index, (d) written cost estimates obtained by the District from a competing provider(s) for a competing type of procurement item, and (e) other transitional costs determined to be applicable by the Procurement Official.
+The cost-benefit analysis may consider the following transitional costs: (a) any costs identified in the definition of "transitional costs" set forth above, (b) costs offered by a competing provider for a competing type of procurement item in a competitive bid or request for proposals process conducted within the last 12 months, (c) costs offered by a competing provider for a competing type of procurement item in a competitive bid or request for proposals process conducted before the most recent 12 months, updated using an applicable price index, (d) written cost estimates obtained by the District from a competing provider(s) for a competing type of procurement item, and (e) other transitional costs determined to be applicable by the Procurement Official.

 Utah Admin.
-Rules R33-8-101b(3) (June 21, 2017)
+Rules R33-8-101b(3) (May 23, 2022)

-The cost-benefit analysis may NOT consider the following costs: (a) costs excluded from the definition of "transitional costs" above, (b) data provided by the existing provider for the purpose of establishing either the market value of the existing type of procurement item or a competing provider's price for a competing type of procurement item, (c) costs associated with any other procurement item other than the existing type of procurement item or a competing type of procurement item, (d) non-monetary factors, such as the provider's performance, agency preference, and other data or information not specific to the transitional costs associated with the existing type of procurement item or a competing type of procurement item, (e) factors other than the monetary transitional costs directly associated with changing from an existing provider of a procurement item to a competing provider of that procurement item or from an existing type of procurement item to a competing type of procurement item, and (f) other transitional costs or other information deemed inappropriate by the Procurement Official.
+The cost-benefit analysis may NOT consider the following costs: (a) costs excluded from the definition of "transitional costs" above, (b) data provided by the existing provider for establishing either the market value of the existing type of procurement item or a competing provider's price for a competing type of procurement item, (c) costs associated with any other procurement item other than the existing type of procurement item or a competing type of procurement item, (d) non-monetary factors, such as the provider's performance, agency preference, and other data or information not specific to the transitional costs associated with the existing type of procurement item or a competing type of procurement item, (e) factors other than the monetary transitional costs directly associated with changing from an existing provider of a procurement item to a competing provider of that procurement item or from an existing type of procurement item to a competing type of procurement item, and (f) other transitional costs or other information deemed inappropriate by the Procurement Official.

 Utah Admin.
-Rules R33-8-101b(4) (June 21, 2017)
+Rules R33-8-101b(4) (May 23, 2022)